roowilliams/roowilliams.com/src/projects/2020-covid-mask.md

 You can view my <a href="https://www.instagram.com/stories/highlights/17887213792507206/" target="_blank">Instagram stories</a> to see how this project developed.

-I am offering this for free but if you'd like to help me pay for a haircut once this is all over tips are graciously accepted via <a href="https://paypal.me/roowilliams12" target="_blank">PayPal</a>.
+I am offering this for free but if you'd like to help me pay for material costs for continued development, maybe even a haircut once this is all over, tips are graciously accepted via <a href="https://paypal.me/roowilliams12" target="_blank">PayPal</a>.

 ## This page is a work in progress.
 #### It is being updated daily so please bookmark it and periodically check for complete build instructions and improvements.
 Please share using the social buttons in the comments below.